digma-ai/dev-portal/use-cases-wip/get-early-feedback-on-bottlenecks-and-code-issues.md

 ### Learn of code-related issues, from multiple environments

-As the code gets executed, either in your local environment, in CI staging, or in production - Digma learns about how it performs, scales, and identifies any process issues or anti-patterns that should be dealt with.&#x20;
+As the code gets executed, either in your local environment, in CI staging, or in production - Digma learns about how it performs, scales, and identifies any process issues or anti-patterns that should be dealt with.

-As you work on your code, any newly detected issues will appear in the issues side panel as `unread`.&#x20;
+As you work on your code, any newly detected issues will appear in the issues side panel as `unread`.

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>